Paul R. Ehrlich: The Population Explosion (1990)

 The Population Explosion argues that the population catastrophe outlined in the Ehrlichs' earlier work The Population Bomb had in fact come to pass, and that "hunger is rife and famine and plague ever more imminent".

-Many accepted the premise of a looming population problem, with the New York Times writing that "it is not merely prudent but imperative that we confront population issues, and do so now".
-Notwithstanding this wide agreement, the Ehrlichs were criticized for an "alarmist" tone.
-The book was also criticised for its approach to family planning, arguing against increased family planning efforts aimed at empowering individuals and families.
+Many accepted the premise of a looming population problem; for instance the sociologist Frank Bean wrote in a review of the book for the New York Times that "it is not merely prudent but imperative that we confront population issues, and do so now".
+Others, like the sociologist Thomas J. Espenshade, criticized the Ehrlichs for an "alarmist" tone.
+The book was also criticised for its approach to family planning, which argued voluntary family planning was insufficient to deal with population growth and government-directed population control was necessary.
 The Ehrlichs were accused of advocating the curtailment of reproductive freedoms and giving the state a larger role in such decisions, while leaving ambiguous "just how authoritarian a solution they are willing to endorse."

 Subsequent attention to the book scrutinized its descriptions of an unfolding overpopulation catastrophe.
 The book's contention that global food production had already peaked proved to be incorrect.
 Similarly, the prediction that India faced catastrophic food shortage in the 1990s failed to materialize.

 Optimum Human Population Size (1994)

 In this paper, the Ehrlichs discussed their opinion on the 'optimal size' for human population, given their assessment of the current technological situation.
+Their "back-of-the-envelope" estimate was that the optimal human population, given "prevailing biophysical and social conditions" and satisfying certain criteria, is "in the vicinity of 1.5 to 2 billion people".
 They referred to establishing "social policies to influence fertility rates."